-Pursuant to California law, the District will be required to provide oversight and performance monitoring services, including monitoring school and student performance data, reviewing the school's audit reports, performing annual site visits, engaging in any necessary dispute resolution processes, and considering charter amendment and renewal requests.
-In accordance with Education Code Section 47613(a), the District may charge for the actual costs of supervisorial oversight of SCCCS not to exceed one (1) percent of the revenue of SCCCS.
-The District may charge up to three (3) percent of the revenue of SCCCS if SCCCS is able to obtain substantially rent-free facilities from the District.
+Pursuant to California law, the County will be required to provide oversight and performance monitoring services, including monitoring school and student performance data, reviewing the school's audit reports, performing annual site visits, engaging in any necessary dispute resolution processes, and considering charter amendment and renewal requests.
+In accordance with Education Code Section 47613(a), the County may charge for the actual costs of supervisorial oversight of SCCCS not to exceed one (1) percent of the revenue of SCCCS.
 Pursuant to Education Code Section 47613(f), "revenue of the charter school" is defined as the amount received in the current fiscal year from the local control funding formula calculated pursuant to Education Code Section 42238.02, as implemented by Education Code Section 42238.03.